Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 ### Retention Policy for Manual Backups

-We keep a limited amount of Manual backups depending on your database Plan:
+We keep a limited amount of Manual backups depending on your database plan:

 <div class="overflow-horizontal-content" markdown="1">
 | Plan         | Backups Retained |